ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) If you change the device-specific option 'Return to OFF_SET_VALUE after [ms]' of buttons to 0, the button toggles now.
 * (sbormann) Fixed noZoomOnHover for device icon on large screens.
 * (sbormann) The options of the change device-options-function are now sorted alphabetically.
-* (sbormann) Added option to configure appereance of VALVE_STATES for thermostats.
+* (sbormann) Added option to configure appearance of VALVE_STATES for thermostats.
 * (sbormann) Fixed recognition of blank icon for device-filling states and added padding, if badge is present.
 * (sbormann) Added option to INFO_A/B to define the number of digits to be rounded to.
 * (sbormann) Added option to customs-dialog to define the number of digits to be rounded to.
-* (sbormann) Now also numerical values are treatet as strings, if common.role is string (before it was converted to level).
+* (sbormann) Now also numerical values are treated as strings, if `common.role` is string (before it was converted to level).
-* (sbormann) Now empty values on a value-list are not longer ignored.
+* (sbormann) Now empty values on a value-list are no longer ignored.
 * (sbormann) Some fine adjustments to panel.
 * (sbormann) Updated type-detector.
 * (sbormann) Added edit button to views.